Wind power lies

 No-one does good by lying.
 In most cases you can't do much harm by telling the truth, so far as you know it.
 This I believe.

-Most of what is written and spoken in opposition to wind power contains, indeed is often based on, lies.
+While there are problems associated with wind power (what technology has no problems?) most of what is written and spoken in opposition to wind power contains, indeed is often based on, lies.
 On these pages I try to give only the truth.

 Interestingly, opposition to the burning of fossil fuels is usually based on facts.
 There is ample ethical justification for opposing fossil fuels, but very little for opposing wind power.